jolly-io/jolly-io.github.io/README.md

 **Strategy Lead @ Mastercard Foundation Scholars Program Initiative, UC Berkeley (_May 2019 - Sept.
 2021_)**

 - Raised  $2,500 in opportunity funds to sponsor college prep and application costs for over a dozen High School graduates; enabling successful participation in the U.S State Department’s EducationUSA program in Abuja, Nigeria in Summer 2019.
-_ Funded coaching for six High School graduates culminating in eventual acquisition of full tuition, room and board scholarships to Colleges in the United States and Africa in excess of $1 million in awards in 2020.
+- Funded coaching for six High School graduates culminating in eventual acquisition of full tuition, room and board scholarships to Colleges in the United States and Africa in excess of $1 million in awards in 2020.
 - Raised $3,000 in opportunity funds to sponsor college prep and application costs for about over 2 dozen undergraduate and graduate candidates in the U.S State Department’s EducationUSA program in Abuja, Nigeria in Summer 2021.

 ## Awards
-- The prestigious Mastercard Foundation Scholarship to UC Berkeley
+- The Prestigious Mastercard Foundation Scholarship to UC Berkeley